lalten/rpg_dvs_ros/doc/README.md

 ## Software Setup

 ### Existing Software as Starting Point
-Camera calibration and rectification is already done routinely for "normal", frame-based cameras.
+Camera calibration and rectification is already done routinely for &bdquo;normal&ldquo;, frame-based cameras.
 Therefore, there exist many tools to tackle the task.
 One of them is the open-source computer vision library [OpenCV](http://opencv.org/).
 Based on this library, the open source [Robot Operating System (ROS)](http://wiki.ros.org/camera_calibration) provides a package, called [Camera Calibration](http://wiki.ros.org/camera_calibration).
 It helps to facilitate the calibration process of &bdquo;monocular or stereo cameras using a checkerboard calibration target&ldquo; <sup>[1](http://wiki.ros.org/camera_calibration)</sup>.
 Unfortunately, it is only for frame-based cameras.
 For that reason, the [Robotics and Perception Group of Zurich](http://rpg.ifi.uzh.ch/) published another open-source package for ROS called [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros).
 The software tries to use existing parts of the camera_calibration package and OpenCV again.

 Instead of trying to reinvent the wheel again, we think the best approach is to build upon proven existing software.
 Therefore, this project uses the rpg_dvs_ros  package as starting point.
 We forked the original repository in order to implement and add our new features.